vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/system-settings/system-settings.md

 # System settings

-On the **System Settings** page, you can modify the page title, logo image, and cover image.
+On the **System Settings** page, you can modify the page title, logo image, and cover image, and also switch language or help prompts.

 ## Entry